OSGeo/gdal/SECURITY.md

 Our current policy for anyone wanting to report a security related issue is just to use the [public issue tracker](https://github.com/OSGeo/gdal/issues/new) for it.
+However please refrain from publicly posting exploits with harmful consequences (data destruction, etc.).
+Only people with the github handles from the [Project Steering Committee](https://gdal.org/community/index.html#project-steering-committee)
+(or people that they would explictly allow) are allowed to ask you privately for such dangerous reproducers if that was needed.

 Note also that we have [listed a number of potential security issues](https://trac.osgeo.org/gdal/wiki/SecurityIssues) depending on how you use GDAL (caution: the linked page is somewhat outdated)